fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

     [ ... ]

-Once this is done, (assuming your configuration file is named :code:`my_custom_conf.yml`) your custom, registered, system should appear in the list provided by the command line:
+Once this is done, (assuming your configuration file is named :code:`my_custom_conf.yml`) your custom, registered, module should appear in the list provided by the command line:

 .. code:: shell-session

-      $ fastoad list_systems my_custom_conf.yml
+      $ fastoad list_modules my_custom_conf.yml

 Then your component can be used like any other using the id you have given.